 This will ensure consistent progress in anything you do.’

-Adam has generously donated 2 prints of the boards artwork that will be given away to 2 of the first 10 people to purchase this special edition balance board!
+Adam generously donated 2 prints of the boards artwork have now been given away to 2 of the first 10 people to purchase this special edition balance board!

 BALANCE BOARDING AND BJJ

 We had brief chat with Adam ahead of our collaboration about the benefits of balance board for his sport, the role of artist in his life and how he uses his board!

 Prior to this collaboration had you tried balance boarding before?

 Yes, I've had a few goes on other people's boards at the gym but never had my own.
 They're a lot of fun and a lot easier to get the hang of than I first thought.